kkpattern/immu_editor_gdc/README.md

-This todo app is a demo for demonstrating how a immutable data based editor framework works.
+This project is a demo for demonstrating how an immutable data based editor framework works.

 The app requires python3 and PySide6 to run.
 It's tested on Windows and MacOS.

 ## Run

-To start the app, run `start.bat` on Windows or run `./start.sh` on MacOS.
+To start the todo app, run `start_todo.bat` on Windows or run `./start_todo.sh` on MacOS.

 Press `enter` in the input box to create a new todo item.

 Toggle the checkbox to mark a todo item finished or not.

 You can click the color label to change the label color for the todo item.

+To start the level designer, run `start_level.bat` on Windows or run `./start_level.sh` on MacOS.

 ## Debug